ytdlder/OpenXR-Switcher/README.md

 * otherwise, the background will be red
 * the runtime can be switched to any inactive one
 * layers can be en-/disabled as needed *(I've added clearer names for known layers like OpenKneeboard)*
-* all names can be renamed to ones liking
+* all titles can be renamed to ones liking

 ### HowTo - CLI